Services

 Enterprise coverage ensures engineers are available to respond when critical live-system issues occur outside standard hours.

-If an issue is opened during off-hours and the system is not covered by Enterprise, it is handled during the next business window.
+If an issue is opened during off-hours and the system is not covered by Enterprise, it is handled during the next business-hours window.

 If the issue escalates to Severity 1 or Severity 2, systems with Enterprise coverage can trigger a response at any time through the escalation path.

 Not sure which service level fits your systems?
-We can review your environment and recommend the right coverage model.
+We can review your environment and recommend the right coverage level.

 Talk with an engineer